davindb/HipotesaAPI/README.md

 ## Build The Model

-First, we preprocessed the data using **Pandas** and **Numpy** before we fit the data to the model.
-We specify which was the label and which was the features.
+First, we preprocessed the data using **Pandas** and **Numpy** before we fitted the data to the model.
+We specified which was the label and which were the features.
 After that, we splitted the data into two things, the training data and the test data.
-We splitted it by 70 % of the training data and 30 % of the test data.
-As you can see on the figure below the shape of the data.
+We splitted it by 70% for the training data and 30% for the test data.
+As you can see on the figure of the shape of the data below.

 <p align="center">
     <img src="./images/traindata_and_testdata.PNG">